IT Basics

 Phone

-The university currently uses ITS Exchange for voice mail.
-A user guide is available to help you access and manage your voicemail.
-We are slowly transitioning to Zoom phone.
+The university is transitioning to Zoom phone.
+However, there are still many traditional phones at the Law School still using the old service, ITS Exchange for voice mail.
+A user guide is available to help you access and manage your voicemail if you are using the old system.

 -